SansGuidon/bookmarks/README.md

 * [Newsletterest](https://newsletterest.com/) - Simple newsletter reader app to read all your newsletters in one place.
 Learn anything with a curated list of topics and newsletters.
 * [DevOps Newsletters](https://devopsnewsletters.com/) - a one stop shop for the best DevOps news content from around the world.

+# Nix
+* [Mattia Gheda](https://ghedam.at/15978/an-introduction-to-nix-shell) - (2020) An introduction to nix-shell | nix-shell allows you to define development environments for pretty much any language in a consistent way, it makes also easy to support different versions of the same language!
+* [Mattia Gheda](https://ghedam.at/15490/so-tell-me-about-nix) - (2020) So, tell me about Nix
+* [Nix OS Docs](https://nixos.org/manual/nix/unstable/package-management/garbage-collection.html) - Garbage Collection | handy commands for reclaiming disk space from deleted packages.
+* [Adrian Hesketh](https://adrianhesketh.com/2020/07/03/mac-setup-with-nix-darwin/) - (2020) Using Nix to set up my new Mac
+* [Mathias Polligkeit](https://www.mathiaspolligkeit.de/dev/exploring-nix-on-macos/) - (2020) Dev Environment Setup With Nix on MacOS

 # Operations / IT OPS
 See also [Monitoring](#monitoring)
 > News